Joanne woke up to loud knockings the next morning. She slipped off the bed and grabbed the door.

 “Sorry,” Cyndi mumbled, shrugging.
 “I was thinking about something and you just have to tap me like that.”

-Sharon was still clutching at where her heart resided, still trying to stabilize her breathing pattern.
+Sharon was still clutching at where her heart resided, trying to stabilize her breathing pattern.
 “I’m going to kill Jiro.”

 “If we can find him,” Joanne jumped in.